Customer Retention with

-- individual purchase process stages and customer contact points in the customer journey are analysed and potential for improvement identified
+- individual purchase process stages and customer contact points in the customer journey are analyzed and potential for improvement identified

-- customers are addressed in a targeted and personalised manner according to their needs
+- customers are addressed in a targeted and personalized manner according to their needs

-A decisive factor for personalization and thus for a better customer experience is the precise understanding of the target groups.
-And this is where Tradebyte Software GmbH offers a decisive advantage: seamless networking of manufacturers, dealers and marketplaces in the digital value chain.
-As a result, customer data is automatically stored centrally, supplemented and constantly updated.
+Offers A decisive factor for personalization and thus for a better customer experience is the precise understanding of the target groups.
+And this is where Tradebyte Software GmbH offers a decisive advantage: seamless networking of manufacturers, dealers, and marketplaces in the digital value chain.
+As a result, customer data is automatically stored centrally, supplemented, and constantly updated.

 We explain measures and strategies for holistic customer experience management in our article "Customer Experience Management - holistic, comprehensive and sophisticated".

 Central Data Management: Stronger Customer Retention with Big Data